 1/4 jap pumpkin

-Any good quality ricotta from your local delicatessen or cheese monger will taste just as good.
-I used 180 g of ricotta which will be sufficient for the quantities of pumpkin used.
-This however can be increased or decreased to suit your taste.
+Any good quality ricotta from your local delicatessen will work well.
+I used 180 grams of ricotta which will be sufficient for the quantities of pumpkin used.
+This however can be adjusted to suit your taste.

 Sundried Tomatoes - 'Pomodori Secchi'

-I used 6 sun dried tomatoes and cut them into small pieces.
-They will not only flavour the soup but also add flecks of colour.
+I used six sun dried tomatoes, and cut them into small pieces.
+They add both flavour and colour to the soup.

 Handmade Semolina Pasta - 'Pizzuliati'

-Pizzuliato is a Sicilian dialect name that comes from the word pizzico (pinch), which is how the small granules are formed.
+Pizzuliato in Sicilian dialect, comes from the word pizzico (pinch), referring to how the small granules are formed.

-All you need is 1/2 cup of semolina, 1/2 cup of plain flour and enough water to form the pasta dough.
-Knead the dough until smooth and elastic.
-Small irregular pasta granules are formed by pinching off small pieces and rubbing the dough though thumb and pointer finger.
-The size of this pasta can also be modified to suit your taste.
-These are slightly larger than risoni pasta.
-On a busy working day when I am time poor, I have used risoni pasta making the soup less rustic but still wholesome.
+To make the dough, you need: 1/2 cup of semolina, 1/2 cup of plain flour and enough water to form the dough.
+Knead the dough until it's smooth and elastic, then pinch off small pieces and rub them between your thumb and forefinger to form small granules.
+You can adjust the size to your liking.
+They're slightly larger than risoni pasta.
+On busy days I have used risoni pasta or rice for convenience, making the soup less rustic but just as satisfying.

 Remainder of ingredients: